 Make this in the crock pot if you are going to be gone for the day and need something ready when you return.
 Or make in on the stove in under 45 minutes.

 Peanut Butter Chili (this recipe is a kiddie portion, double recipe for a family of 4 )

-1 can of organic black beans, drained (or one cup of black beans soaked overnight and boiled until soft)
+- 1 can organic black beans drained (or one cup of black beans soaked overnight and boiled until soft)

-2 tbsp black molasses (great source of iron)
+- 2 tbsp molasses great source of iron

-1 tsp turbinado, agave nectar or maple syrup (or another unrefined sugar)
+- 1 tsp turbinado sugar (agave nectar or maple syrup or another unrefined sugar)

 Over medium heat saute onion, jalapeno, and garlic for 5-7 minutes until soft.
 Add turkey and cook until the meat looks cooked through (no pink!).
 Add cumin and chili powder and mix until meat is coated with spices evenly.
 Add diced tomatoes, tomato sauce, black beans, bell peppers, corn.
 Turn heat down to a simmer.
 Add peanut butter, molasses and stir to combine.
 Add a little salt.
 Simmer for a few minutes and taste.
 Adjust accordingly by adding more peanut butter, molasses, lemon, salt, spices as needed.

 Let chili simmer for 30-45 minutes to let the flavors infuse.

 Top with grated cheese and serve with a side of cornbread.